mtawil/item-catalog/README.md

 # Item Catalog

-This project has been developed so you can be able to create items like (notes, documents, articles ..ect) with the reserved categories.
+This project has been developed so you can be able to create items like (notes, documents, articles, etc.) with the reserved categories.

 ## Getting Started